(Revised 02/16/2022)

 Student is considering an incomplete grade request.

-Student is referred to OSU policy and CPHHS practices.
+Student is referred to OSU policy and College of Health practices.

 Student decides to pursue and requests consideration of an incomplete grade from the instructor.